“Data-driven leader” is not as great as you might think

 Where is it perceived as a weakness in showing emotions?

-The perception that showing emotions is a sign of weakness is more common in cultures that prioritize stoicism, rationality, and individual resilience.
+The perception that showing emotions is a sign of weakness is more common in cultures that prioritise stoicism, rationality, and individual resilience.
 Below are some common cultural contexts where emotional restraint is often valued according to some management literature.

 Gugin opposes these stereotypes because your relationship with emotions is dependent on a lot more than just your nationality and geographical location.